 Characteristics of metals:

-Out of 109 elements there are 80% of metals in periodic table.
+Out of 109 elements, there are 80% of metals in a periodic table.
 They possess distinct characteristics as;

-- At room temperature all metal are in solid state but not mercury.
+- At room temperature, all metal is in the solid state but not mercury.

-- They shine when polished or cutted with tools.
+- Metals shine when polished or cut with tools.

 - They can be made into foils by the property of malleability.

-- They can be formed into wire due to ductility.
+- Mostly can be formed into wire due to ductility.